Miguel Ibarra

-Miguel Ángel Ibarra Andrade (born March 15, 1990) is an American professional soccer player who plays for Charlotte Independence in the USL League One.
+Miguel Ángel Ibarra Andrade (born March 15, 1990) is an American professional soccer player who plays for AV Alta FC in USL League One.

 College and amateur

 Ibarra played college soccer at Taft College from 2008 to 2009, and then at UC Irvine from 2010 to 2011.
 During his time at Taft, Ibarra was named as Central Valley Conference MVP and at Irvine was named as Named Big West Co-Offensive Player of the Year and All-Big West First Team in 2011.

 During his time at college, Ibarra played with USL Premier Development League club Lancaster Rattlers between 2008 and 2010, and later with Orange County Blue Star in 2011.

 Professional career

 Ibarra was selected in the second round of the 2012 MLS Supplemental Draft (27th overall) by Portland Timbers, but was not signed by the club.

 Minnesota United FC

 Ibarra signed with NASL club Minnesota United FC on March 13, 2012.
-He made his professional debut on April 8, 2012 in a 0–0 draw against Carolina RailHawks.
+He made his professional debut on April 8, 2012, in a 0–0 draw against Carolina RailHawks.
 He was named to the NASL Best XI in 2013 and 2014.
 He was named NASL Player of the Month for September 2014 and was awarded the 2014 Golden Ball as the league's best player at the conclusion of the season.